 Then living in Leicester, English Wine was not easy to come by – I discovered Chapel Down and English Bacchus.
 This new grape varietal was captivating and fresh, but simultaneously light and delicate – the antithesis of the cumbersome and over the top zingy New Zealand Sauvignon Blanc that plagued the supermarket wines shelves of England.

 The answer was a resounding YES!
-Before my eyes, rows of superb English Sparkling wines were there for discovery.
+Before my eyes, rows of superb English Sparkling wines ready and waiting for discovery.
 This day was also my first encounter with Wiston Classic Cuvée, with Hush Heath Balfour Brut Rosé and with Chapel Down’s Kit’s Coty Chardonnay.
 These wines would go on to inspire me to embark on a long journey of English Wine discovery.

 Robbie is an unquenchable wine sipper with an appreciation for almost any and all wines, but a particular passion for Sparkling (English, no doubt), Loire Chenin and anything containing his beloved Roussanne.
 As a proud Welshman, who writes for a hobby, Robbie provides regular content for a few publications, but focuses on home-grown wines for us here at GBW.

-Andrij is pursuing the dream of working in the wine industry, currently at retail giants Majestic Wine.
-Having previously worked in on-trade wine sales and as Business Manager at his family's brewery, Andrij has a great understanding of the many elements of alcoholic beverage manufacture and sales; from procurement to production, marketing, sales and business management.
+Andrij works as an Area Sales Manager for Majestic Commercial.
+Having previously worked in the Retail side of the business and as Business Manager at his family’s brewery, Andrij has a great understanding of the many elements of alcoholic beverage manufacture and sales; from procurement to production, marketing, sales and business management.
+He also previously owned a gastropub in Derbyshire with an extensive English Wine List, which is where his passion for exploring and promoting English Wine began.
+Andrij has a particular love of Tuscan reds, Riesling and Syrah.